-The General->Files/Directories chooser allows you to select data or a directory from your file system.
+The General->Files/Directories chooser allows for selecting data or a directory from the local file system or a mounted drive.
 For more information on using this chooser, see Getting Started - Displaying Local Files.

 Image 1: File Chooser

 Data Type - Selects the type of data.
 If left as "I'm Feeling Lucky", McIDAS-V will figure out what kind of data is in the file by the filename itself.
 This can be overridden by selecting the type of data the file contains from the pull down menu.
 See the data formats and sources available.